-Undoubtedly.
-The Polestar 1 has exceptional torsional rigidity, which is 45% stiffer than the car it’s based on.
+Polestar claims the Polestar 1 has exceptional torsional rigidity, which is 45% stiffer than the S90 it’s based on.
 In short, a stiffer body, means more predictable handling.
-It gains an interesting new Öhlins Continuously Controlled Electronic Suspension (CESi) suspension set-up – it’s some way towards an active set-up, and promises to have comfort and handling modes than work.
+It gains an interesting new Öhlins Continuously Controlled Electronic Suspension (CESi) suspension set-up, with comfort and handling modes.

 And its carbonfibre body significantly reduces weight compared with the S90 it’s based on.
-Handling will be further aided by a rear axle which houses a pair of stonking electric motors that push out 160Kw.
+The drivetrain mates a twincharged 2.0-litre four-cylinder engine with a rear axle housing a pair of stonking electric motors that push out 160Kw.
 They are controlled independently to create torque vectoring.
-Does it rewrite expectations?
-We can’t wait to be convinced.

 When can I buy one, or should I say, subscribe to one?